christianbayer/sa-services/client/README.md

 # SA-Services Client

 This is a simple client to consume the SA-Services.
+It is the frontend application that consumes all these microservices.

+Runs on `localhost:8000` and `172.10.10.5:80`.

 ### Endpoints